Iron sucrose: Medical uses

 Once iron sucrose has been administered, it is transferred to ferritin, the normal iron storage protein.
 Then, it is broken down in the liver, spleen, and bone marrow.
 The iron is then either stored for later use in the body or taken up by plasma.
-The plasma transfers the iron to hemoglobin, where it can begin increasing red blood cell production.
+The plasma transfers the iron to hemoglobin, where it can begin increasing erythropoiesis (red blood cell production).

 Iron sucrose is most commonly used to treat iron deficiency anemia, which can be caused by chronic kidney disease.

-Risks and side effects
+Side effects

 Iron sucrose can have a multitude of unintended side effects during and after administration.
 The following symptoms are considered serious, and a patient experiencing them should seek immediate medical attention: